Petition for Disciplinary or Remedial Action

 Although the Court reviews the circuit court’s legal conclusions de novo, it gives great deference to the trial judge’s factual findings.
 Because the hearing judge had an opportunity to personally assess the credibility of witnesses in the case, the Court will only sustain an exception to these findings if they are clearly erroneous.

 Ultimately, the Court of Appeals may resolve the case by ordering the respondent attorney’s disbarment, by suspending his privilege to practice law indefinitely or for a specified period, by reprimanding the attorney, by placing an incapacitated attorney on inactive status, by dismissing the case or by remanding it for further proceedings.
+In appropriate cases, the Court may stay the execution of a suspension, typically by placing the attorney on probation under conditions akin to a Conditional Diversion Agreement.
 See List of Sanctions & Dismissals in Maryland Attorney Grievance Cases.